NDIS Overview

 • Australian citizen, permanent resident, or permanent visa holder

-• Have a permanent disability that significantly affects daily life and functional capacity
+• Must have a permanent disability that significantly affects daily life and functional capacity — or meet early intervention requirements.

 What is the NDIA?